Pegasus

 Background

-A few years ago I built a web app for myself using ASP.NET MVC and .NET 4.5.
-I wanted to have a have a website and blog about my work, but I didn't want to use ready-made software.
-There are numerous open source and free products available, from WordPress and Orchard, to static site generators like Ghost and Hugo, etc. I wanted to build everything myself to learn more and master my craft.
+A few years ago I built a web app for myself using ASP.NET MVC on .NET Framework 4.5.
+I wanted to have a have a website and tech blog about my work, but I didn't want to use ready-made software.
+There are numerous open source and free products available, from WordPress and Orchard, to static site generators like Ghost, and Hugo.
+I wanted to build everything myself to learn more and master my craft.
 It served me very well as it turned out to be an invaluable opportunity for growth.
-Over the past few years, this project served as my pet project to try new things on and develop my skills further as a software developer.
+Over the past few years, this project served as my pet project to try new things and develop my skills further as a software engineer.

-I didn't get to blog and populate my website with good content - unfortunately - because I've been swamped with work and life.
-Last year, in mid 2020s I updated the project and cleaned up the code to get ready for serious blogging.
+Since the first release, I didn't get to blog as much as I liked to.
+I've been swamped with work.
+Around mid 2020s I updated the project and cleaned up the code to get ready for serious blogging.
 But the project was outdated and I was in the middle in of upgrading to .NET Core and Angular 2+.
-So I thought this is a great time to rewrite the project from scratch and migrate to new technologies.
+So I thought this is a great opportunity to rewrite the project from scratch and migrate to new technologies.

-A year ago (March 2020) I started rewriting the project and at the time .NET Core 3.0 was available, which was great.
+Around March 2020, I started rewriting Pegasus and at the time .NET Core 3.0 was available, which was great.
 At first, I wanted to move away from ASP.NET MVC and built a RESTful API with an Angular SPA.
 The development experience is great when you're working in that setting.
-Great performance, easy to maintain code, TypeScript and Angular components, it's a delight.
-But soon I realized it won't scale well because SPAs aren't SEO-friendly.
-Of course there are tools to help you rectify, server-side rendering and static site generators.
-But that's overkill, and requires a lot more work.
-And in the end it still wouldn't be a good solution.
+Great performance, easy to maintain, TypeScript and Angular components, it's a delight.
+But soon I realized it won't scale well because SPAs aren't easily SEO-friendly.
+Of course there are ways to help you rectify, server-side rendering and static site generators, etc. But all that turned out to be overkill and required a lot more work that necessary.

-And so I took a break and refactored the solution, but I didn't want to lose the Angular SPA and my RESTful API.
+So, I took a break and refactored the solution.
+I didn't want to lose the Angular SPA and my RESTful API.
 What I wanted to achieve was, a well structured and performant web application that serves server-side rendered views, with an Angular SPA for the admin dashboard.
-It took me a few months, because I'm working full time as a lead developer, but it was worth the effort.
-I'm very pleased with the result and everything works great, there's always room for improvement too, obviously.
+It took me a few months to put everything together, but it was well worth the effort.
+I'm very pleased with the end result and everything works great.
+There's always room for improvement, obviously, and I try to actively maintain the project.